Employers must comply with employment and immigration law

 The onus is on employers to check if a person has the legal right to work in New Zealand (as per the Immigration Act 2009).
 However, a common misconception is that a person must have a valid work visa to be offered a job.
 This is incorrect.
 A migrant can be offered and can accept a role before they have a work or resident visa.
 They must however have the visa approved by the time they start work.

-If you have the candidate's authority to do so, you may check their visa status on VisaView for employers.
-Alternatively, you must ask for a document showing they have valid work rights, such as en eVisa, an Australian passport, or other approved travel documents.
+You must ask for a document showing they have valid work rights, such as en eVisa, an Australian passport, or other approved travel documents.

 In some cases, your candidate may already be allowed to work in New Zealand.
 Many temporary visa holders have work rights on their current visas.
 See more on work rights here.